-I love tea, I love it all of the above ways.
+I love tea, I love it in all of the above ways.
 I also like to teach how it’s made, along with tea history.
 I will share that in one of the posts in my series.
-Today I will talk on bagged or loose tea and how to make loose-leaf tea.
+Today I will talk about bagged or loose tea and how to make loose-leaf tea.

 Loose tea is the best kind to purchase.
-It is usually full leaf tea.
+It is usually full-leaf tea.
 Bagged tea is referred to as tea dust.
-Find more information on tea tips here.
+Find more information on Afternoon tea tips here.
 After you have made a delicious cup of tea serve it with a warm scone.

 The teaspot.com says – Bags of tea are generally mass-produced.
 Often the leaves contained in a bag have been picked, processed, and packaged by machine.
 In contrast, premium loose-leaf teas are carefully hand-selected.

-If you have been to tea stores such as Teavana, you have seen how beautiful full leaf tea can be, especially if there are flowers in it.
-They have a wonderful store, where you can go in a do a tasting.
+If you have ever been to tea stores such as Teavana, you have seen how beautiful full-leaf tea can be, especially if there are flowers in it.
+They have a wonderful store, where you can go in and do a tasting.
 I highly recommend it.
-Full leaf tea is usually hand picked and sold within a year to remain fresh.
+Full-leaf tea is usually hand-picked and sold within a year to remain fresh.
 Bagged tea may be on the shelf for a few years.
-Loose tea is also a higher grade than diced up tea in bags.
+Loose tea is also a higher grade than diced-up tea in bags.

-There is usually a price difference between the two also.
-Loose leaf tea is generally a higher price point.
-But it’s like they say (who are they), you get what you pay for.
-If you don’t care, you might not even notice the difference until to try the loose leaf.
+There is usually a price difference between the two types of tea.
+Loose-leaf tea is generally a higher price point.
+But it’s like they say (who are they?), you get what you pay for.
+If you don’t care, you might not even notice the difference until you try the loose leaf.

-Caffeine extraction, together with nutrients loss, causes tea bags to taste bitter.
+Caffeine extraction, together with nutrient loss, causes tea bags to taste bitter.
 In contrast, if you want a cup of tea that is calming and relaxing, then you will have to go loose-leaf.